Winners and DFL

 Event records

 Ginny Robbins of Victor, Idaho cruised to a 28:19:59 finish in 2022.
-Then, a year later, she took first overall and beat her own course record in an insane time of 27:47:37.
+A year later, she took first overall and beat her own course record in an insane time of 27:47:37.

 The weather was amazing from start to finish.
 While temperatures creeped into the high 70s on Saturday afternoon, Ginny and her fellow runners didn’t have to deal with precipitation.
 Nighttime temperatures were in the low 30s.